learn-co-curriculum/fewpjs-asynchrony-with-xhr/README.md

 > _ASIDE_: It can retrieve other things besides XML.
 These days, it mostly
 > retrieves JSON.

+**Note:** If you would like to follow along using the code snippets in this lesson, create a basic `index.html` file, open the file in Chrome, then open the [console][].
+From here, you can paste in the JavaScript code provided.

 # Instantiate an XHR Instance

 To create a new helper, we're going to create a new _instance_ of the XHR